IanOxborrow/fixed-aspect-ratio-layout/README.md

 If this method gives you a "failed to resolve" error, then download the project to your computer and import it as a module via

         File -> New -> Import Module
+an then add

+    dependencies {
+        compile project(':fixed-aspect-ratio-layout')
+    }
 Sample Usage

     <ian.oxborrow.fixedaspectratiolayout.FixedAspectRatioRelativeLayout